cpsource/UFT/README.md

 Read the chain starting here for the development of this concept.
 [README-tessellation.md](https://t2m.io/aBLTXUM)

+## A Random Walk Through the Particle Zoo

+Take a random walk through the particle zoo at [README-charm-spin-etc.md](https://t2m.io/3EvhJ5A)

 ## A Random Walk Through Complexity

 Take a random walk through a chain examining pseudo-science, complexity, Conway's Game of Life, and the three body problem at [README-pseudo-science.md](https://t2m.io/9em34Of)